jgoerzen/lorapipe/doc/lorapipe.1.md

 # INSTALLATION

 **lorapipe** is a Rust program and can be built by running **`cargo build --release`**.
+The executable will then be placed in **target/release/lorapipe**.
 Rust can be easily installed from
 <https://www.rust-lang.org/>.

 # INVOCATION